 Panama was… interesting.
 We spent a few days in Panama City, took a short flight to Bocas del Toro (a highlight), hopped on a bus bound for Boquete, then wrapped up the trip with another night in the capital city.
 I’d love to see more of the country at some point, but to be honest it’s not exactly a priority; I’ll leave it at that.

 I published four short pieces on my trip in this space (and one longer feature for Cayman Airways Skies), but the one that stands out is my short, obscure-Ween-song-referenced post about my thoughts on some of the Panamanian food I tasted and watched locals eat in Panama City.
-I still don’t understand what the big deal is, but it certainly sparked some (misguided) outrage; in case you missed it you’ll find a small slice of it in the comments of the piece, below, but all sorts of other nice things are said about me on the version syndicated on USA Today.
+I still don’t understand what the big deal is, but it certainly sparked some (misguided) outrage; in case you missed it you’ll find a small slice of it in the comments of the piece, below; more were found on a syndicated version (now removed, along with all PT Blog content) on USA Today.
 Some people called on Perceptive Travel editor Tim Leffel to fire me; many said I was “enjoying my 15 minutes of fame”; one so-called “journalist” even hunted my personal email address down and pleaded with me to delete the article — you’ve got to be kidding me.

 I think it has something to do with the fact that we see very, very few travel articles or blog posts that have an even remotely negative stance or opinion about a given destination.
 Blame it on not wanting to burn freebie bridges with PR companies or tourism boards or whatever, but I see an alarming trend amongst some travel-writing circles to unequivocally sugarcoat everything or to at least not mention those things one may have not particularly liked or enjoyed during their visit.
 Seriously, I might barf if I read another writer say you can always find something positive about a destination and insists they don’t have a least-favorite one.
 Of course you can; that’s not the point.
 I’m not advocating negative travel articles because travel is a positive thing, and we all look for and remember positive experiences.
 I am advocating for a little more honesty from time to time, though, and less candy-coated PR copy.